mgree013/Food-Web-Structure-Sierra/README.md

 Title: The Geography of High Elevation Benthic Food Webs

-Authors: Matthew D. Green and Kurt E. Anderson
+Authors: Matthew D. Green, David E. Herbst, and Kurt E. Anderson

 Status of MS: In prep